To help you navigate post-CERB Canada, here is everything you need to know about what government help is available to you in 2022.

 By the time 1948 rolled around, the tradition of annual tax was so commonplace that society expected it to stay.
 The Income Tax Act replaced its predecessor and remains the governing legislation that demands you pay your income tax every year.
 However, it’s not quite the Ides of March anymore.
 Nowadays, tech lets you file your taxes from home, requiring little time and effort (especially if your return is simple).

-Ways to File Your Taxes
+Ways To File Your Taxes

 Unlike the old days when filing your taxes involved countless sheets of paper and at least a day’s investment, taxes are increasingly digital.
 In fact, it’s more intuitive and efficient than ever before, provided you file them correctly.
 There are two main ways to file your taxes in Canada: NETFILE and EFILE.

 If you plan to file your taxes independently online, you will use NETFILE.
 It is Revenue Canada’s online system that allows individuals to file their own taxes.
-Conversely, EFILE the CRA’s software that is used by professionals who are filing taxes on your behalf.
+Conversely, EFILE is the CRA’s software that is used by professionals who are filing taxes on your behalf.
 The software is inherently similar, with the only notable difference being who is using it.

 Learn how to open a CRA My Account.

-Best Tax Software in Canada
+Best Tax Software In Canada

 Assuming you plan to tackle your taxes on your own, whether as a way to increase convenience or see more savings, it’s essential to pick the right software.
 All different tax software companies will tell you that they are the best — touting savings, efficiency, and intuitive platforms.
 To cut through the noise, we’ve analyzed each option and offered an objective assessment.

-Are you married or in a common law relationship?
+Are you married or in a common-law relationship?
 Learn how to file your taxes as a couple?

 One of the first names that come to mind when considering filing taxes on your own, you can get the software in retail stores or download it online.
 Compatible with everything from Apple to Android to Windows, you can get either a paid or a free version.
 The free version is, obviously, the cheapest, but you can’t autofill your information using the CRA interface.